 You’ll want to confirm the price of the taxi upfront before getting in and it’s best to have cash on hand as credit cards will not be accepted.

-Travelista Tip: Uber is not available in Tulum so if you need a ride, you’ll need to hail a taxi.
+Travelista Tip: Uber is not safe to use in Tulum so if you need a ride, you’ll need to hail a taxi.

 Another fun way to get around Tulum is by renting bicycles.
 Bicycles can be rented from bike rental shops in Tulum Centro–there are a few rental shops located right off the main highway.